The small black hole illusion

-Always assuming the existence of a regular horizon and making use of the attractor mechanism, a precise matching of the macroscopic and microscopic computations of the entropy was later reported in \cite{Dabholkar:2004yr} --- see also \cite{Dabholkar:2004dq}.
-This matching was interpreted as a proof of the resolution of the horizon previously conjectured.
-There are, however, certain points in this approach that need clarification.
+Always assuming the existence of a regular horizon and making use of the associated attractor mechanism, a precise matching of the macroscopic and microscopic computations of the entropy was later reported in \cite{Dabholkar:2004yr} --- see also \cite{Dabholkar:2004dq}.
+This correlation was widely interpreted as a proof of the resolution of the horizon previously conjectured.
+However, in order to firmly establish if there is causation, there are certain aspects of these studies that need clarification.

 In the first place, the techniques employed in those articles only allow for the study of the near-horizon regime, but the analytic construction of a full black hole solution interpolating between those and asymptotic Minkowski space is missing.
 According to numerical studies \cite{Sen:2004dp}, the solution exists and its causal structure is identical to that of four-charge regular black holes \cite{Hubeny:2004ji}.
 Nevertheless, in order to fully understand the system studied an analytic solution is needed, specially if we take into consideration that higher-curvature corrections introduce significant global interactions \cite{Cano:2018qev}.